Nota-NetsPresso/NetsPresso-Model-Compressor-ModelZoo/README.md

 * Providing the model zoo to help the beginner to try the [NetsPresso Compression Toolkit](https://compression.netspresso.ai/).
 * Verifying the NetsPresso Compression Toolkit.
-  * Training file, Original model and its compressed model are provided.
+  * Training file, Original model, and its compressed model are provided.

 ## Supported Deeplearning Frameworks